tardate/LittleArduinoProjects/BoldportClub/ligemdio/README.md

 The embossed patterns are truly marvelous (made with copper trace designs I think).

 So does the world need another LED tester?
-Probably not, but this is certainly better than the ad-hov breadboard test circuits I tend to reach for whenever working on a project with a significant number of LEDs.
+Probably not, but this is certainly better than the ad-hoc breadboard test circuits I tend to reach for whenever working on a project with a significant number of LEDs.

 Whether the pack of LEDs says "QC tested" or not, I've learned to expect a non-zero failure rate.
 I gather LEDs can degrade in storage too (esp in high humidity).